MaginnGroup/Cassandra/Documentation/source/guides/input_files.rst

 :ref:`sec:cbmc_parameters` and/or ``specific`` is present in
-:ref:`sec:minimum_cutoff` and the species that can ever actually reside in a simulation box during the simulation cannot be determined from other parts of the input file, i.e. when a trajectory is read from a ``.xyz`` file and a ``.H`` file and the number of molecules of each species in the trajectory is not given in :ref:`sec:Pregen_Info`.
+:ref:`sec:minimum_cutoff` and the species that can ever actually reside in a simulation box during the simulation cannot be determined from other parts of the input file, such as when trajectory molecule counts are read from a ``.H`` file and the number of molecules of each species in the trajectory is not given in :ref:`sec:Pregen_Info`.
+If molecule counts are not read from a ``.H`` file, this section probably isn't necessary.

 This section simply lists, by number, which species could ever possibly reside in a simulation box during the simulation.